What is Extavia?

 Extavia may be harmful to an unborn baby, or may cause a miscarriage.
 Do not use Extavia if you are pregnant.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Before using Extavia, tell your doctor if you are allergic to any drugs, or if you have liver disease, a thyroid disorder, epilepsy or other seizure disorder, a bleeding or blood-clotting disorder, anemia (low red blood cells), or a history of depression or suicidal behavior.

 Some people have thoughts about suicide while taking interferon beta-1b.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

 To be sure Extavia is not causing harmful effects, your blood and liver function will need to be tested on a regular basis.
 Your thyroid function may also need to be tested.
 Do not miss any scheduled appointments.

-a bleeding or blood-clotting disorder, such as hemophilia;
+a bleeding or blood-clotting disorder;

 anemia (lack of red blood cells); or

 Tell your doctor if you are pregnant or breastfeeding.